sachio222/languageacademy/wotd-llm-prompt.md

 Generate a complete Word of the Day entry for the French word **"[WORD]"** for date **[DATE]**.

+**IMPORTANT FOR ENGAGEMENT SLIDE (Requirement #10):** Analyze the word type and choose the BEST engagement format.
+Don't default to "challenge" for everything!
+Verbs should get "quiz" with conjugation, confusing words should get "opinion" or "mistake", cognates should get "mnemonic".

 ## Requirements:

 1. **Multiple definitions** (2-3 numbered senses with different meanings)